George Hrab: Trebuchet

 Hrab's sixth independent album Trebuchet was released in June 2010.
 As a means of promoting the album, he offered the full album to any podcast who wanted to run it, uncut, in their feed.
 Many podcasts such as Skepticality, American Freethought and We Are Not Delicious took him up on his offer.
 The album is available as a conventional CD and digital download.

-The Styrofoam Tour
+Styrofoam Tour

 From November 26 – December 5, 2010, Hrab embarked on an entirely fan-organized tour of Australia and New Zealand.
 The tour began with appearances at The Amazing Meeting Australia, a skeptical and freethinker conference co-sponsored by the Australian Skeptics and the James Randi Educational Foundation.
 In ten days, Hrab played in four Australian states, the Australian Capital Territory and the north and south islands of New Zealand.

 The tour was named "Styrofoam" after a malapropism created as an inside joke by Kylie Sturgess.